 Avoiding Scams When Buying from California

 California has amazing deals, but it also has scams, especially in private-party listings.
+Out-of-state buyers are often targeted because scammers assume:

 • You’re eager to close quickly

-• You can’t easily inspect the car
+• You can’t easily physically inspect the car

 • You’ll rely on photos and messaging